mathewsa12/MinimumViableDataspace/docs/developer/decision-records/2022-04-28-federated-catalog/README.md

 #### Json files as data source

 The deployment pipeline for each participant creates a file in common folder in a file share, with a prefix corresponding to each unique deployment.
-For example, when deploying participants `company1` and `company2`, the files could be named:
+For example, when deploying participants `company1` and `bridge`, the files could be named:
 - `280-company1.json`
-- `280-company2.json`
+- `280-bridge.json`

 Here `280-` is an arbitrary prefix for one dataspace (in continuous delivery, one deployment).